Sign Up Free

 Blockchain Oracles - Why DeFi Can't Work Without Them

-basics blockchain defi
+blockchain defi ethereum intermediate

 Smart contracts execute automatically, but they can't see the real world.
 Oracles are the data layer that connects them to prices, events, and everything happening off-chain.